Ripped-Kanga/RingCentral-Scripts/README.md

 - [ ] Optional: After running audit, ability to find all call queues one member is apart of, only print to console???

 ## UserAudit.py
-- [ ] Build initial version, test and debug.
+- [x] Build initial version, test and debug.
+	- [x] Currently, pulls only the users name, but core logic loop is established.
 - [ ] Should pull the following:
 	### User Information
-	- [ ] First & Last Name
+	- [x] First & Last Name
 	- [ ] Extension Number
 	- [ ] Email
 	- [ ] Contact Number